This post may contain affiliate links, please see our policy for details.

-How to make a DIY hanging lamp from a clearance rattan lantern and a $10 thrifty find.
+How to make a DIY hanging light from a clearance rack rattan lantern and a $10 thrifted light fixture.

-So without further ado…my husband, Roger, and his DIY pendant light in our guest bedroom.
+So, without further ado…my husband, Roger, and his DIY hanging pendant light in our guest bedroom.

 Hello there!
 I’m sure I won’t be able to word this quite as well as my wife would, but here’s goes nothing.

 Ever since we added the powder room and closet in the guest bedroom, my eagle-eyed wife has been wanting to fix the off-center light fixture.

 It’s not a big deal to me but I knew that she wouldn’t rest until it was fixed.

 After giving it some thought, I found an easy, and inexpensive solution…a DIY pendant light.